pulp/pulp/docs/sphinx/rest-api/repo/groups/cud.rst

 Once a repository group is created, its display name, description, and notes can be changed at a later time.
-The repositories belonging to the group do not fall under this call and are instance modified using the :doc:`membership calls<members>`.
+The repositories belonging to the group do not fall under this call and are instead modified using the :doc:`membership calls<members>`.

+Only changes to notes need to be specified.
+Unspecified notes in this call remain unaffected.
+A note is removed by specifying its key with a value of null.

 | :method:`put`
 | :path:`/v2/repo_groups/<group_id>/`